Family Medicine Accelerated Track | Texas Tech University Health Sciences Center

 • Clinical and pathophysiology correlations material, focusing on skills for patient assessment

-• Evaluation includes daily quizzes, a weekly OSCE and two exams
+• Evaluation includes daily quizzes, a weekly CCE and two exams

-Students participate in a Longitudinal Family Medicine Clerkship course in August-May of Year 2
+Students participate in a Longitudinal Family Medicine Clerkship course in August-March of Year 2

-• Conducted primarily during Tuesday and Thursday mornings, August-May
+• Conducted primarily during Tuesday and Thursday mornings, August-March

 • Outpatient clinic and inpatient hospital service